BakelLab/minerva-queue-lsf/bin/README.txt

       => 24hrs walltime; 500Gb of memory (across all nodes), 128 CPUs
          on 2 nodes.
 This will work if your <jobcmd> is cluster-aware, like an openmpi run or parallelized make.

+    submitjob 24 -c 64 -m 200 selfsched <cmdfile>
+      => Run a series of commands specified in <cmdfile> using the selfsched utility.
+In the case listed here, selfsched will run 64 concurrent commands on a single node and exit after all commands in <cmdfile> are processed.

 jobstatus
   Summary representation of all queued and running jobs.
 Your jobs will